 - Post office box rentals; and

-Institutional presidents are authorized to establish and adjust these fees, as appropriate.
-Prior to implementation of such fees, institutions shall be required to report to the Chancellor any establishments and adjustments made thereto under procedures established by the USG chief fiscal officer.
-(BoR Minutes, January 2010)
+Institutional presidents may establish and adjust these fees, as appropriate, but must report any establishments and adjustments to the Chancellor under procedures established by the USG chief fiscal officer prior to implementation of such fees.

 Continuing Education Fees

-Institutional presidents shall be authorized to establish fees for non-credit-hour courses and programs as defined in Section 5.2 of this Policy Manual.
+Institutional presidents may establish fees for non-credit-hour courses and programs as defined in the Board Policy on Lifelong Education.

 7.3.3 Tuition and Fee Payment and Deferral

-All tuition and fees (mandatory and elective) are due and payable upon registration.
+All tuition and fees are due and payable on or before the last day of the drop/add period for the specific academic term.
 Exceptions to the time of payment are as follows:

-- An institution may elect to collect fees specifically for housing on an installment basis, in advance of service provided (BoR minutes Jan.
-2012).
+- An institution may elect to collect fees specifically for housing and dining on an installment basis, in advance of service provided;

-- An institution filing an approved plan with the Office of Fiscal Affairs may elect to collect tuition and mandatory fees on an installment basis, in advance of services provided (BoR minutes, April 2012).
+- An institution filing an approved plan with the Office of Fiscal Affairs may elect to collect tuition and fees on an installment basis, in advance of services provided.

 7.3.4 Out-of-State Tuition Waivers and Waiver of Mandatory Fees

-An institution may award out-of-state tuition differential waivers and assess in-state tuition for certain non-Georgia residents under the conditions listed below.
-Notwithstanding any provision in this policy, no person who is unable to show by the required evidence that they are lawfully in the United States shall be eligible for any waiver of tuition differential (BoR Minutes, June 2010; October 2013).
-Institutions shall comply with the procedures governing the award of out-of-state tuition waivers as established by the Executive Vice Chancellor for Academic Affairs/Chief Academic Officer.
-Note: For the definition of residency status, see Section 4.3 of this Policy Manual.
+A USG institution may award out-of-state tuition differential waivers and assess in-state tuition for certain non-Georgia residents under the conditions listed below.
+Notwithstanding any provision in this policy, no person who is unable to show by the required evidence that they are lawfully in the United States shall be eligible for any waiver of tuition differential.
+Institutions shall comply with the procedures governing the award of out-of-state tuition waivers as established by the Executive Vice Chancellor for Academic Affairs and Chief Academic Officer.
+The definition of residency status is contained in Board of Regents’ Policy 4.3.

-Out-of-state students selected by the institution president or an authorized representative, provided that the number of such waivers in effect does not exceed four percent (4%) for the University of Georgia, Georgia Institute of Technology, Georgia State University, and Georgia Regents University, and two percent (2%) for all other institutions of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived.
+Presidential waivers are out-of-state students selected by the institution President or an authorized representative.
+The number of Presidential Waivers in effect shall not exceed four percent for Augusta University, Georgia Institute of Technology, Georgia State University, and the University of Georgia, and two percent for all other USG institutions of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived.
 Institutions awarding presidential waivers in the spring term semester may use either the fall term one year prior or the fall term immediately prior when calculating the number of allowable waivers.
-The proportionate percentage of out-of-state tuition waived shall be used when determining the number of waivers in effect such that a full waiver of out-of-state tuition counts as one waiver, while a 50% waiver of out-of-state tuition counts as a 0.5 waiver.
-(BoR Minutes, April 2012; October 2013)
+The proportionate percentage of out-of-state tuition waived shall be used when determining the number of waivers in effect such that a full waiver of out-of-state tuition counts as one waiver, while a 50 percent waiver of out-of-state tuition counts as a 0.5 waiver.

 Institution presidents may award Presidential Waivers at their discretion to students within the following categories: